huweitao/Memo/README.md

 ## Welcome to Hu's Cabin

+# Note
+When things don't seem to be going your way, always keep in mind that god has a plan for you!

+# Content

 You can use the [editor on GitHub](https://github.com/huweitao/Memo/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-# Note
-When things don't seem to be going your way, always keep in mind that god has a plan for you!

 ### Markdown